jiantaoyuNWAFU/MultiDMPcaller/docs/Troubleshooting.md

 #### Solution

-If you do not need visualization, use:
+If visualization is not required, use:

 ```bash
 --skip-window